juju-solutions/bundle-cwr-ci/README.md

     juju run-action cwr/0 register-controller name=<controller-name> \
         token=<registration-token>

-If you're using a cloud that requires credentials (i.e., anything other than the LXD provider), you will need to provide those credentials as base64-encoded YAML.
-You can find your credentials in `~/.local/share/juju/credentials.yaml`, but you may want to extract and share just the portions that will be used with the CI system.
+Clouds require credentials to allow the jenkins user to allocate resources on your behalf.
 In the future, Juju should provide a way to share access to the credentials without having to share the credentials themselves.
 Until then, inform CWR of your controller credentials with the `set-credentials` action: